 March 24 at 1:00 pm - 3:00 pm

 The Provost and Vice-President Academic, UBC Okanagan hosted the third webinar in a three-part series discussing systemic racism in science.

-This webinar will featured panelists:
+This webinar featured panelists:

 - Dr. Maydianne Andrade, Professor; President, Canadian Black Scientists Network; Co-Chair, Toronto Initiative for Diversity & Excellence; Special Advisor to the Dean, Inclusive Recruitment & Equity Education, University of Toronto Scarborough

 - Dr. Namandjé Bumpus, E.K.
 Marshall and Thomas H. Maren Professor and Director, Johns Hopkins University School of Medicine

 - Dr. Emmanuel Osei, MITACS & Michael Smith Postdoctoral Research Fellow, Department of Anesthesiology, Pharmacology and Therapeutics, UBC.